-Dear Levi: The other day someone said a rattlesnake had been spotted on one of my favorite hiking trails.
-I’ve never seen a snake anywhere near there!
-Should I really be worried about poisonous snakes on the trail?
+The other day a reader write that a rattlesnake had been spotted on one of her favorite hiking trails.
+Should she really be worried, she asked, about poisonous snakes on the trail?

-I think “worry” might a bit too strong a word to use.
-I might suggest that we be mindful of our environment instead.
-West Virginia has about 22 different species of snakes, though only two are venomous.
+I think "worry" might be too strong a word to use.
+I might suggest that we be mindful of the environment instead.
+West Virginia has about 22 different species of snakes, but only two are venomous.
 So the odds of not seeing a venomous snake are pretty good.

 I've been out on the trails numerous times and never saw a snake.
 I've also walked a mile-and-a-half before and come across two copperheads in that short distance, but that occasion was a one-off.